-If you’ve landed here: you’re looking for resources!
+If you’ve landed here: you’re looking for resources

 You’re in luck!
 Here is a curated list of links for you to use at home to either support yourself (as a student) or to help support your child (as a parent).
 I’ll continue to add the list daily with new updated links and/or ideas!

-Sites with problems and learning opportunities.
+Sites with problems and learning opportunities

 Open Middle: (K-12) This site is designed to be used by students, teachers, and parents.
 It is divided up by grade and then again by strand (measurement, numeration, geometry etc.) Activities are both downloadable in pdf form and online and interactive.
+Multiple entry and participation levels/points.
+All students can participate.

 Which One Doesn’t Belong: (K-12) This site has a variety of visuals that provoke Mathematical Thinking.
 Great for parent-child conversations around why which one belongs.
 These are open-ended questions (no right or wrong answers) Great for enrichment opportunities at home, as well as lessening any anxiety around finding a “right answer”